Mariapocs Garden and Shrine | 409 6th Avenue

 Updated: April 2, 2020

 Our 2020 Event Season will be conducted on a date by date schedule.
-We reserve the right to cancel/alter any events due to recommendations of the CDC, Pennsylvania Department of Health, the Governor’s Office and all Federal and State regulations determining the functioning of social gatherings and non-life sustaining businesses, which Stella is currently classified.
+We reserve the right to cancel/alter any events due to recommendations of the CDC, Pennsylvania Department of Health, the Governor’s Office and all Federal and State regulations determining the functioning of social gatherings.

 Thank you for your support and understanding.

-*As of April 2, 2020, Holy Rosary will NOT be conducted during the Month of April, 2020.
+*As of April 2, 2020, Holy Rosary will NOT be conducted as a public gathering until further notice.

 The Shrine is privately owned, but open to the public.
 It is our gift to the community and our way to honor the Blessed Mother and thank her for her constant presence and protection over our lives and our work.